The sun is setting on the oil industry.

 When an incredible reef was discovered at the mouth of the Amazon River between Brazil and French Guiana, it was clear to us that it had to be protected.
 French company Total was interested in drilling for oil, but two million people took action and Brazil’s government denied Total’s license.
 But now, even after this historic win, another oil company (BP) wants to open up a new oil frontier in the region and the new Brazilian government has said it’s “not impossible” for BP to get a drilling license.
 Greenpeace is campaigning to protect the reef from oil development.

 In Russia, Greenpeace is supporting Indigenous communities opposed to the impact of oil development on their livelihoods and culture.
 The majority of the Nenets and Khanty people in Siberia were not properly consulted when Russian oil company Surgutneftegas made plans to drill in the wetlands of the village of Numto, where many among the reindeer-herding Indigenous communities oppose the project.
-For the Khanty, oil extraction means wrecking the environment: heavy vehicles destroying land, which is difficult to recover in the Arctic, possible oil spills poisoning water and fewer places for the reindeer to feed on plants or wild herbs.
+For the Khanty, oil extraction means wrecking the environment: heavy vehicles destroying land, possible oil spills poisoning water and fewer places for the reindeer to feed on plants or wild herbs.